 No sign yet of Trump's tax returns, increasing likelihood of court fight

-The likelihood of a court fight over President Donald Trump`s tax returns grew on Wednesday when the U.S. Treasury Department said it would not meet a deadline set by Democratic legislators to provide them and Trump himself stuck to his refusal to publicly release the documents.
+The likelihood of a court fight over President Donald Trump`s tax returns grew on Wednesday when the U.S. Treasury Department showed no sign of complying with a deadline set by Democratic legislators and Trump himself stuck to his refusal to publicly release them.

 Democrats want to review Trump`s returns chiefly as part of their investigations into possible conflicts of interest posed by his continued ownership of extensive business interests even as he serves the public as president.